microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

     ![Small multiples properties](./Media/SmallMultiplesProperties.png)

-1. In the **Visualizations** pane’s **Add further analyses to your visual** section, update these settings for our line chart to add more insights.
+1. Utilizing the **Visualizations** pane's **Add further analyses to your visual** section, we'll update the following configurations below for our line chart to infuse additional insights.

-    **Note**: We can use the Search box to find specific settings quickly.
+    **Note**: Utilize the Search box, to easily discover configurable settings.

     | | |
     | :- | :- |